Program Proposal Deadline EXTENDED to January 11, 2026

 The program submission form requires file uploads via Google.
-If your domain does not allow file uploads outside of the domain you may need to use a different account to access this form.
-Please contact us with any questions.
+If your university domain does not allow file uploads outside of the institution, you may need to use a different account to access this form.

 Proposal Details

-*Please submit all information in plain text into the form **No bullets or other special characters in the abstract.
+*No bullets or other special characters in the abstract.
 Bullet lists are allowed in the proposal attachment.

 *Priority will be assigned to proposals that demonstrate new ideas or methods, or indicate a high level of knowledge and unique treatment of the topic.
 Proposals from inexperienced, as well as experienced presenters, researchers, and practitioners are earnestly solicited.